NOLab/Webpage/joinus.md

 We are typically looking for Master student to work on the following projects (6 month), but undergraduate students are also welcomed to apply:

 - **Robust in-situ PSF estimation**:
+- **Extended Depth of Field for nonlinear and super-resolved microscopy**:
 - **Rational optimization of STORM buffers based on photophysical parameters**
 - **Numerical Modelling of Coherent nonlinear microscopy**: (see also PhD offer)